Vargodl/DVwords-WeekenStrung/README.md

 An author I’ve been reading revealed that his date of birth is the same of mine, interestingly in a passage about not believing in astrology but feeling more connected to someone of his interest when he learns they are of the same astral sign.
 He (the author) and I also, of course, have the same astral sign but that means little to me.
 Contrary to his view, having the same date of birth, is (to me) really an invisible lineation between us.

-I like to read interesting turns of phrases including seeming contradictions like “in praise of blame” and “ to live in a place without boundlessness”
-I like the end of statements to surprise and jar me by their non sequitur unexpectedness, out of place-ness, and counterintuitiveness… though not like a slap in the face or a plunge in an unexpectedly ice cold lake but more like my name whispered breathily and barely heard when no one is around or a subtle slight breath gust across but behind your ear in 3/4 pose.
+I like to read interesting turns of phrases including seeming contradictions like “in praise of blame” and “ to live in a place without boundlessness.”
+I like the end of statements to surprise and jar me by their non sequitur unexpectedness, out of place-ness, and counter-intuitivity… though not like a slap in the face or a plunge in an unexpectedly ice cold lake but more like my name whispered breathily and barely heard when no one is around or a subtle slight breath gust across but behind your ear in 3/4 pose.

 “What doesn’t kill you makes you stronger” Chris Stafford et al …and, (to “A+”) it: